 Before we dive into the nitty-gritty on mold coverage, let's understand why it's crucial to have such protection for your home.

 Mold can be more than just an eyesore; it can pose health risks and cause substantial structural damage to your property.
 Mold spores can lead to allergies, respiratory issues, and other health problems, especially for those with pre-existing conditions.
-Moreover, mold infestations can result in expensive repairs.
+Having mold coverage is critical as with more severe cases—like black mold—can pose serious health risks.
+Moreover, a mold problem can result in expensive repairs.

 When does homeowners insurance cover mold?